 Goldfish Varieties: A Brief Look at Some of the Many Types

 Goldfish are the most popular aquarium fish worldwide.
-Many hear the word goldfish and think of the little orange fish kept in a bowl.
-However, there are actually several varieties of goldfish; over 120.
+Many hear the word "goldfish" and think of the little orange fish kept in a bowl.
+However, there are actually several varieties of goldfish—over 120, in fact.
 They range from common varieties to fancy types.
-The common types are rather plain while the fancy kinds come in many shapes, color patterns and fin types.
-Whether they are common or fancy all goldfish are great aquarium fish.
+The common types are rather plain while the fancy kinds come in many shapes, color patterns, and fin types.
+Whether they are common or fancy, all goldfish are great aquarium fish.

 The comet or comet tail goldfish is very similar to the common goldfish.
 They are the most popular variety of the fancy types.
-They differ from common goldfish in that they are slightly smaller, slimmer and have a long deeply forked tail.
-In the best of conditions the tail of a comment can grow over 12 inches long.
-They come in orange, red, white, yellow, black and any mixture of these.
+They differ from common goldfish in that they are slightly smaller and slimmer and have a long, deeply forked tail.
+In the best of conditions, the tail of a comet can grow over 12 inches long.
+They come in orange, red, white, yellow, black, and any mixture of these.

 Veiltail goldfish are similar in shape to fantails and ryukins, except they have a much longer double flowing tail.
 This tail has squared edges that lack a fork between the lobes.
 They come in a wide color range with either nacreous or metallic scales.
-Though their fins give them an elegant appearance it does not make them elegant swimmers.
+Though their fins give them an elegant appearance, it does not make them elegant swimmers.
 They should be kept with goldfish of similar body shape.
-Their fins are very delicate thus; they should be kept in a tank with decorations smooth decoration without sharp corners.
+Their fins are very delicate; thus, they should be kept in a tank with smooth decorations without sharp corners.

 Black Moor and Panda Moor

 Both the black and Panda Moor are a type of telescopic eye goldfish.
-Black moors as their name imply are black fish.
-While young they may appear as a bronze fantail, the black coloration and eye protrusion develop with age.
+Black moors, as their name implies, are black fish.
+While young, they may appear as a bronze fantail; the black coloration and eye protrusion develop with age.
 Their black color can also fade with age and exposure to warm temperatures.
 Black moors can range in color from pale gray to dark black.
-It is unlikely for a black moor to stay pure black it’s whole life, most change color and have a rust or golden underbelly.
-Panda moors are much like black moors except they are white with black markings.
+It is unlikely for a black moor to stay pure black its whole life.
+Most change color and have a rust or golden underbelly.
+Panda moors are much like black moors, except they are white with black markings.

-The oranda is a fantail goldfish with a raspberry like growth or hood on the head.
-The wen, encompasses the entire head except for the eyes and mouth.
+The oranda is a fantail goldfish with a raspberry-like growth or hood on the head.
+The wen encompasses the entire head except for the eyes and mouth.
 The wen develops as the fish grows.
-This variety has matt or metallic scales and has a similar appearance to the Veiltail and lionhead.
+This variety has matte or metallic scales and has a similar appearance to the Veiltail and lionhead.
 The oranda is actually a cross of those two varieties.
-Like most other types they range in color from white, red, black, yellow, silver, orange and mixtures of these.
+Like most other types, they range in color from white, red, black, yellow, silver, orange, and mixtures of these.
 A popular variety or the oranda is the red cap oranda; they are white with an orange wen.
 Fish keepers must pay attention to the wen as it is prone to bacterial infection.

-Bubble eye goldfish are fancy types that have upward pointing eyes that have fluid filled sacks underneath.
+Bubble eye goldfish are fancy types that have upward pointing eyes that have fluid-filled sacks underneath.
 They have a fantail and no dorsal fin.
 Their metallic scales come in a variety of colors.
-The large sacs develop as the fish grows, they attach under and around the eyes.
+The large sacs develop as the fish grows, and they attach under and around the eyes.
 These sacks will jiggle and bounce as the fish swims.
 These sacks cause poor vision and thus cause these fish to swim slower.
 Bubble eyes should be kept with other slow moving varieties.
-These fluid filled sacks can easily be punctured by sharp objects.
-While the sacks will regrow it is best to provide an environment with smooth objects to avoid rupturing the sacks.
+These fluid-filled sacks can easily be punctured by sharp objects.
+While the sacks will regrow, it is best to provide an environment with smooth objects to avoid rupturing the sacks.

 These are just some of the many varieties of goldfish.
-Each type is fun to watch and make wonderful aquarium fish.
+Each type is fun to watch and makes wonderful aquarium fish.
 It’s important before getting any pet to do some research and find out exactly how to care for it.
-Each variety has different needs; while many can live together some need special considerations.
+Each variety has different needs; while many can live together, some need special considerations.